Auriel-Wish/Networks_Final/README.md

    - Clicking this button sends a POST request containing highlighted text for fact-checking.

 2. **Processing Requests**:
-   - The proxy appends `?fact-checker=true` to Quora requests and forwards the highlighted text to the Python-based LLM component.
+   - The proxy forwards the highlighted text to the Python-based LLM component.
    - The workflow includes:
      1. Checking if the text makes sense to fact-check using GPT-4o-mini.
      2. Generating a Wikipedia search query based on the text.